BetweenWalls/PD2-Singleplayer/Diablo II/ProjectD2/data/global/excel/mods/s5 easy as in LoD mod by MAOMAC/_INFO.md

 	IT BUGS OUT MANY ITEMS, for example CTA limit your stash (i do 501 personal and 2001 shared) and put something in the last page (personal and shared, i use a simple key), then save and exit. you do this to avoid a bug that randomly puts you into stash number QUADRILLION OR SOMETHING, very annoying.

+most of the time PlugY switch/change stashTYPE button will be bugged and "stuck" , to "unbug" it simply interact with the stash
+	{ for example: put item in / click on page name / etc. }

+PlugY: (i added my PlugY.ini in the .zip if you don't want to make changes manually, read about how to avoid bugs-important)

 UBER TRISTRAM IN PLUGY:
 	first you need to kill ball in hell (have finished last quest) and i think you don't need to in online server. ( i can be wrong here